 The Institute of Adult Education in Helsinki is a learning and wellbeing centre, and one of the largest privately-owned institutes in Finland.
 The Institute, founded in 1961, is an institute of adult education operating within the Liberal Adult Education Act.
-The Institute receives statutory financial assistance from the state and City of Helsinki subsidy.
+The Institute receives statutory financial assistance from the state.
 Other main sources of income are labour market training fees and student fees.
 The Institute operates at Töölöntullinkatu, at the basic education premises in Arkadiankatu and in the physical education premises in Annankatu.
 Read more about the institute.

 A Versatile Selection of Courses

 - Courses at the Institute of Adult Education are courses on different subjects, are open for all (e.g. languages, sports, dance, art, handicrafts, music, computing).

 - As an organiser of labour market training for adult immigrants the Institute is one of the largest in the metropolitan Helsinki area.
 The Institute arranges integration training and training in reading and writing in cooperation with the TE Office.

 - Basic training is offered to immigrants over 18.
 The goal is to give skills and abilities for further studies and/or working life and an opportunity to study single subjects separately.
 The training is arranged according to the principles laid out in the curriculum for adult basic training set by the Finnish National Board of Education.

 - Open University studies are arranged in cooperation with the universities of Helsinki, Eastern Finland and Turku by classroom teaching and distance learning.

 - Personnel and On-Demand Training is aimed at companies, organisations and public sector personnel.
 The training can be single courses or broader wholes tailored according to the customer’s wishes to take place in either the customer’s or the Institute’s premises.

 The Institute in Numbers (Year 2017)